liamflann/p2/README.md

 GAMES

 This is a collection of games I am adding to one file (playgame.py).
-Right now, the only two that actually work are Guess and Dice, which, I will admit are not that fun.
+There are Guess and Dice, which, I will admit are not that fun.
 Hangman is also included.

-We'll see how it goes after that.

 AUTHOR
 Liam Flannagan